proycon/foliatools/README.rst

 `Salt <https://corpus-tools.org/salt/>`_ is a graph based annotation model that is designed to act as an intermediate format in the conversion between various annotation formats.
 It is used by the conversion tool `Pepper <https://corpus-tools.org/pepper/>`_.
 Our FoLiA to Salt converter, however, is a standalone tool as part of these FoLiA tools, rather than integrated into pepper.
 You can use ``folia2salt`` to convert FoLiA XML to Salt XML and subsequently use Pepper to do conversions to other formats such as TCF, PAULA, TigerXML, GraF, Annis, etc... (there is no guarantee though that everything can be preserved accurately in each conversion).

-The current state of this conversion is summarised below:
+The current state of this conversion is summarised below, it is however not likely that this particular tool will be developed any further:

 *  Conversion of FoLiA tokens to salt SToken nodes
    * The converter only supports tokenised FoLiA documents